 3 For more details regarding the MRC de La Vallée-de-la-Gatineau regulation re Shoreline Control, click here: http://www.associationbluesea.org/en/regulation

-From L’Association du bassin versant du lac Blue Sea:
+ORIGINAL TEXT FROM: L’Association du bassin versant du lac Blue Sea

 With the arrival of spring flowers and warmer temperatures, many of us are busy getting our cottages and residences ready for summertime activities.
 As we perform this annual ritual, we must remember that spring cleaning in the country brings with it some extra environmental challenges and concerns as well as opportunities to become more responsible environmental stewards.
 The following are some things you should consider as you prepare your homes and properties for summer1:

 - Check your property to see whether spring runoff has adversely affected any of your installations, including your septic system.